radicle-dev/radicle-bins/seed/README.md

                       [--description <description>] [--public-addr <public-addr>]
                       [<command>] [<args>]

-    To run the seed node, a PKCS8 encoded secret key **must always** be provided in STDIN.
+    To run the seed node, a secret key in the format produced by `radicle-keyutil` **must always** be provided in STDIN.

     Options:
       --peer-listen     listen on the following address for peer connections